david-luna/annotatron/README.md

 ### Emitting events

 Whenever you want to emit an event to let other components know that something happened you may use the `emitEvent` method.
-This will broadcast to the main process and all the windows created via the static method `createWindow` mentioned above.
+This will broadcast to the main process and all the windows connected to the main process using the `connectWindow` api.

 ```typescript
 // file: my-class.ts